-For the past two summers, YouthZone has received the generous Embrey Family Foundation's grant.
-The funds received went to create incredible works of art for our community to share in for years to come.
+For the past four summers, YouthZone has received the generous Embrey Family Foundation's grant to create incredible works of art for our communities to share in for years to come.

 The mural, titled “Back in My Day”, explores the issues of generational gaps and the misunderstanding that can exist.
 The mural focuses on the five living generations, their accomplishments, and the struggles each have endured.
-When we recognize that every generation has worked to improve the world it becomes clear that our similarities outweigh our differences.
+When we recognize that every generation has worked to improve the world, it becomes clear that our similarities outweigh our differences.

 The first mural created during this incredible collaboration with the Embrey Family Foundation and Bookcliffs Art Center is located near the 16th street underpass in Rifle, near the skate park.
 Titled “Beyond the Screen,” this piece addresses technology and how it affects our lives.